spicelang/spice/docs/docs/language/builtins.md

 ### Signature
 `void printf(string template, ...args)`

-`template`: Template string, which can contain placeholders for values, passed as args to the `printf` builtin.
+`template`: Template string, which can contain placeholders for values, passed as args to the `printf` builtin. <br>
 `args`: Arbitrary number of arguments of any type.
 The particular type and the order of the types have to match the placeholders of the template string.

 Within the template string you can use the `\n` control character to achieve a line break.
 This works on Linux and Windows the same way.